ladapn/wallckr/README.md

 ## Getting Started
 ### Hardware Prerequisities
+Well, this is the tricky part, because you need to have your own wallckr robot and as far as I know there happens to be only one - the one in my possession :)

+Here is at least a list of the main HW components:
 - Arduino Mega2560 (or compatible)
 - Motor Shield L298P for Arduino
 - Hitec HS-422 servo